Zuehlke/SHMACK/README.md

 * Run the setup script: `cd ${HOME}/shmack/repo/04_implementation/scripts && sudo -H bash ./setup-ubuntu.sh`
   * This will install among others the AWS Commandline Tools, OpenJDK 8, and Scala
   * If you don't start with a fresh image, it's probably better to have a look in `setup-ubuntu.sh` and see yourself what is missing - and install only missing bits.
-* Optional: DCOS provides the cluster on AWS currently with Oracle java version "1.8.0_51", so better use same or newer; for installing the same version, follow http://askubuntu.com/questions/56104/how-can-i-install-sun-oracles-proprietary-java-jdk-6-7-8-or-jre
+* Optional: DC/OS provides the cluster on AWS currently with Oracle java version "1.8.0_51", so better use same or newer; for installing the same version, follow http://askubuntu.com/questions/56104/how-can-i-install-sun-oracles-proprietary-java-jdk-6-7-8-or-jre
-* Optional: DCOS provides the cluster on AWS currently with Scala version "2.10.5", so better use same or newer
+* Optional: DC/OS provides the cluster on AWS currently with Scala version "2.10.5", so better use same or newer
 * Optional: When you like working on shell, append the following lines at the **end** of your `${HOME}/.bashrc`
 ```
 alias cds='cd ${HOME}/shmack/repo/'